 Now, we will come back to some of that terminology.
 It is true that a carbon inside of me, one of them may be a little heavier than its neighbor.
 And so if you've never run into an isotope in your life, you might have a quick look at that.
 This is going to show up for us in just a little bit.

-But again, if you've never had chemistry or you completely forgot your chemistry-- Oh my goodness, don't tell me about chemistry-- there's about a half a page or three-quarters of a page in the text.
+But again, if you've never had chemistry or you completely forgot your chemistry— Oh my goodness, don't tell me about chemistry— there's about a half a page or three-quarters of a page in the text.
 It will get you completely up to speed.
 So you might have a look at that.

 Now, suppose we started making it cold.
 The vibration slows down.
 It slows down.
-At absolute zero the vibration stops, if very nearly.
+At absolute zero the vibration stops, or very nearly.
 There's a little quantum stuff, but don't worry about that.
 OK.
 So as you warm from absolute zero, the stuff in me vibrates and that's heat.
 And that's there.
 And it's very good, because if it wasn't going on I would freeze and that would be the end of us.

 OK.
 So now, suppose we have some heat.
-There's someplace that the molecules are vibrating like crazy.
+There's someplace that the molecules in me are vibrating like crazy.
 Does the heat always stay in me, or does it go somewhere else?
 And the answer is, it goes somewhere else.
 There are other ways to get things going.